zeisss/userd/README.md

 User Service
 ============

-Microservice to create/read/update users and organize them into groups.
-Supports email verification and password resets.
+Microservice to create/read/update and authenticate users.

 ## Email Verification

 When creating a new user, the email is considered 'unverified'.
-Based on the `--auth-email` command line arguments, this might be required for authentication.
+Based on the `--auth-email` command line arguments, this might be required for authentication to work.
 To verify an email, a separate call to `/verify_email` is needed.

 ## Password Encryption